anandprems/anandprems/README.md

 * I have good experience in R&D domain also

-* Most importantly as years passing on I am gaining patience and thirst to learn new things again w.r.t Data Science
+* Most importantly as years passing on I am gaining patience and thirst to learn new things again w.r.t Data Science and now C programming language!

 **About my graduates,**